Git Workflow#

 It is a good idea to set up a Continuous Integration server that will run your test-scripts automatically for each pull request.
 This can help catch unintended bugs, if a change you made to fix one test unexpectedly changed the behaviour of other tests (for example if you were changing a common helper function).

-Once your changes have been tested (ideally automatically) and reviewed (by your peers) you can merge them to the master branch by clicking the “Merge” button in your pull request on GitHub.
+Once your changes have been tested (ideally automatically) and reviewed (by your peers) you can merge them to the main branch by clicking the “Merge” button in your pull request on GitHub.

-When you want to test your set-top box or your app, run your tests from the master branch.
-If your team follows this workflow, the tests on master won’t be broken because of someone’s experimental change or work-in-progress.
+When you want to test your set-top box or your app, run your tests from the main branch.
+If your team follows this workflow, the tests on main won’t be broken because of someone’s experimental change or work-in-progress.